KDE/documentation-develop-kde-org/content/docs/features/configuration/porting_kf6.md

 The config modules had a lot of significant changes during the KF6 transition.
 This is a porting-guide to get your KCMs ready for KF6!
+Note that KF6 is still a work in progress and will be subject to breaking changes.

 ### Build system and class name changes
 In KF5, the code for QML KCMs was in KDeclarative and for QWidgets KCMs in KConfigWidgets.